 Canberry sauce.
 Okay, for this one, I am equally thankful for the jiggly, easy-to-serve pseudo-fruit and the newfound freedom to enjoy it year-round, now that my women-children eat the majority of their meals elsewhere.
 Although, it’s typically part of a Thanksgiving feast, reasonable people should be allowed to enjoy jellied cranberry sauce (i.e., canberry sauce) with other dishes (most notably, chicken pot pie) whenever they darn-well please.
 Plus, now I get the privilege of hearing a timeless dad joke about how the ridge imprints from the can mean it was fresh-picked from the tree.

 So there you have it.
 Eight things I’m grateful for – actually six things and two broad concepts, but you get the idea.
 If you have some time this month, I highly recommend doing an inventory of your own.
-Making a list of silly things or serious things might help you get closer to realizing that attitude of gratitude.
-And that’s one more thing to be thankful for!
+Making a list of silly things or serious things might help you get closer to realizing that all-important attitude of gratitude.
+And thanks to my father, that’s one more thing I can be thankful for every day!